Sharon Hill, Pennsylvania: Transportation

-As of 2008 there were 11.17 mi of public roads in Sharon Hill, of which 2.14 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 9.03 mi were maintained by the borough.
+As of 2008, there were 11.17 mi of public roads in Sharon Hill, of which 2.14 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 9.03 mi were maintained by the borough.

 U.S. Route 13 (Chester Pike) is the main road through the borough, leading northeast 8 mi to Center City Philadelphia and southwest 6 mi to Chester.

-Sharon Hill is connected to the 69th Street Transportation Center in Upper Darby by the SEPTA 102 trolley at its Sharon Hill terminus.
-Curtis Park Station and Sharon Hill Station are SEPTA train stations on the Wilmington/Newark Regional Rail line.
+Sharon Hill is connected to the 69th Street Transportation Center in Upper Darby by the light rail Media–Sharon Hill Line at its Sharon Hill terminus.
+Curtis Park station and Sharon Hill station are SEPTA train stations on the regional rail Wilmington/Newark Line.